jorgenskogmo/jorgenskogmo/README.md

 I’m currently working on:

-🔭 Two new Web3 projects

-🌱 Frontend Engineering for Jysk
+🔭 Two new Web3 projects and 🌱 Frontend Engineering for Jysk

 Previously: